cmoscardi/cmoscardi.github.io/_posts/2019-9-12-dc-bus-lanes.markdown

 Read on to learn more about what I did to come to this conclusion.

 ### The Data
-Unlike DDOT (who have presumably been archiving their bus location data since the beginning of time, and should make their archive public), a friend and I have been archiving every real-time bus ping since March 2019.
+Unlike DDOT (who have presumably been archiving their bus location data since the beginning of time, and should make their archive public), a friend has been archiving every real-time bus ping since March 2019 ([thanks, Mark!](https://github.com/markongithub/bus_data_archive)).
 The way this works is that every minute or so, any given bus will ping its latest location to a central server.
 Our archiving script runs on minute-ly intervals and catches those pings, saving them off into files which you can access [here](https://busdata-00-us-west-2.s3-us-west-2.amazonaws.com/).

 For this analysis, I look at data from March 2019 until December 31, 2019.